LRSORRENTI/Poem-App/README.md

 6. Click the "Remove" button next to any favorite poem to delete it from the list.

 ### Code Overview

-- HTML
-**The HTML structure includes buttons for fetching poems, saving favorites, and toggling the favorites list.
+- **The HTML structure includes buttons for fetching poems, saving favorites, and toggling the favorites list.
 It also contains a div for displaying the poem and an unordered list for showing favorite poems.**

-- CSS
-**Basic styling is applied to make the app visually appealing.
+- **Basic CSS styling is applied to make the app visually appealing.
 Styles include padding, margins, background colors, and shadow effects for a clean look.**

-3. JavaScript
-**JavaScript handles the following functionalities:**
+- **JavaScript handles the following functionalities:**

 - **Fetching random three-line poems from the PoetryDB API.**